mamasyoungestson/fisayo.site/portfolio/works/project-2.md

 **-** Adoption felt like a very long process

-**-** There is a lack of exposure to information regarding adoptions.
-Individuals remain ignorant
+**-** There is a lack of exposure to information and support regarding adoptions.
+Individuals remain ignorant and fearful of adoptions

 **-** mKpk